Cost of Re-mortgaging

 Local Search Variable (depending on location of property and whether your new lender requires searches to be carried out)

-Drainage and Water Search Variable (as above)
+Drainage and Water Search Variable as above

-Land Registry Bankruptcy Search (per name) 2
+Bankruptcy Search (per name) £2.40

 How long will my remortgage take?